-1 А. The proposed Wind Projects will take advantage of real opportunities that exist today to 2 add generation capacity to Empire's fleet at reduced cost given the availability of 3 Production Tax Credits, which in turn will provide low cost energy for Empire's 4 customers for years to come.
-5 Further, the Wind Projects satisfy the stated public policy objective of conserving 6 natural resources and pursuing renewable energy sources as reflected in the State Energy 7 Policy and the Renewable Energy Standards (RES).
-The Commission summarized this 8 benefit as follows in its Report and Order in Case No. EO-2018-0092: 9 10 11 12 13 14 It is the public policy of this state to diversify the energy supply through the support of renewable and alternative energy sources.
+Tax Credits, which in turn will provide low cost energy for Empire's customers for years to come. - Further, the Wind Project satisfies the stated public policy objective of conserving natural resources and pursuing renewable energy sources as reflected in the State Energy

+Policy and the Renewable Energy Standards (RES).
+The Commission summarized this benefit as follows in its Report and Order in Case No. EO-2018-0092:

+It is the public policy of this state to diversify the energy supply through the support of renewable and alternative energy sources.
 In past decisions, the Commission has stated its support in general for renewable energy generation, which provides benefits to the public.
 Empire's proposed acquisition of 600 MW of additional wind generation assets is clearly aligned with the public policy of the Commission and this state.

-15 16 Rep. Ord., p.
-20. 17 18 Q. DOES EMPIRE HAVE AN IMMEDIATE CAPACITY REQUIREMENT THAT 19 WOULD BE SATISFIED BY THE WIND PROJECTS?
-20 A. No. However, the Wind Projects bring capacity benefits to Empire customers.
-Because 21 SPP's method to determine wind generation's accredited capacity is site-dependent and 22 based on the coincident generation produced by the facility and the utility's top $10\%$ 23 peaking hours averaged over a five year period, it is impossible to say exactly what the 24 wind farms' accredited capacity will ultimately be; however, the two wind farms with 25 which Empire currently has power purchase agreements (PPA) (Elk River and Meridian 26 Way) exhibit about 15% accredited capacity as a percent of the total wind farms name
+Rep. Ord., p.
+20.

+Q. DOES EMPIRE HAVE AN IMMEDIATE CAPACITY REQUIREMENT THAT WOULD BE SATISFIED BY THE WIND PROJECT?

+No. However, the Wind Project brings capacity benefits to Empire customers.
+Because A. SPP's method to determine wind generation's accredited capacity is site-dependent and based on the coincident generation produced by the facility and the utility's top 10% peaking hours averaged over a five year period, it is impossible to say exactly what the Wind Project's accredited capacity will ultimately be; however, the two wind farms with which Empire currently has power purchase agreements (PPA) (Elk River and Meridian Way) exhibit about 15% accredited capacity as a percent of the total wind farms name plate capacity.

-Q. WILL THE WIND PROJECTS HELP REPLACE SOME OF EMPIRE'S EXISTING RENEWABLE ENERGY SOURCES?
+22 Q. WILL THE WIND PROJECT HELP REPLACE SOME OF EMPIRE'S EXISTING

+RENEWABLE ENERGY SOURCES?